marcosdaguiar/TerminalChessGame/README.md

 ## Description

 The two player terminal chess game was made for practical purposes in Java.
 All the features and funtionality were hard coded.
-Contains restrictions to prevent a piece to be moved in the wrong spot.
-After each move, a saving feature was implemented.
-The game can be loaded after it is closed.
+The game does not have a special GUI.
+The keyboard is used to play the game.

 ## Features
 * Two Player